-Project SCORE (Survey and Comparisons of Research Expenditures) which provided details of Australian expenditure on research and experimental development activities has been subject to a statistical review.
-As a result of this exercise the previously separate Project SCORE and Energy Research & Experimental Development Surveys will be amalgamated into a single biennial survey to be known as the Survey of Research and Experimental Development.
-The first survey, to be conducted in 1984-85, will collect some additional data items.
-To satisfy a need for constantly updated statistics, an Inter-Year Estimates survey will be conducted on a much smaller scale in each of the intervening years.
-The first such survey covering only the business enterprise sector was recently conducted for 1983-84.
-This survey may be extended to the remaining sectors in future cycles.
-It should be noted however that Project SCORE does not provide comprehensive data on all resources devoted to scientific and technological activities in Australia.
-Programs not covered by Project SCORE, some of which involve large expenditures, are those which have no research and development component; such programs include many of those aimed at providing scientific or technological services.
+Project SCORE (Survey and Comparisons of Research Expenditures) which provided details of Australian expenditure on research and experimental development activities was reviewed in 1984.
+As a result of this exercise the previously separate Project SCORE and Energy Research and Experimental Development Surveys were amalgamated into a single biennial survey known as the Survey of Research and Experimental Development.
+The latest survey was conducted in respect of 1984-85; complete results are not yet available.
+To satisfy a need for constantly updated statistics, an Inter Year Estimates survey will be conducted on a much smaller scale in each of the intervening years.
+The first such survey covering only the business enterprise sector was conducted in respect of 1985-86 and subsequent cycles.
+While the Survey of Research and Experimental Development provides comprehensive data on research and experimental development activities, it does not cover all resources devoted to scientific and technological activities in Australia.
+Activities not covered by the survey include scientific or technological services, extension services, education and training, etc.

 The first comprehensive survey on research and experimental development (R & D) was carried out for the financial year 1968-69.
-There have been four subsequent surveys, the latest being in respect of 1981-82 (1981 calendar year for the Higher Education Sector).
+There have been five subsequent surveys, the latest for which comprehensive results are available being in respect of 1981-82 (1981 calendar year for the Higher Education Sector).

-The estimate of gross expenditure on R & D (GERD) carried out in Australia, as derived from the results of the latest survey, is \$1,522m.
+The estimate of gross expenditure on R & D (GERD) carried out in Australia, as derived from the results of the 1981-82 survey, is \$1,522m.
 This represents a 44 per cent increase compared with the 1978-79 Survey.
-At constant (1979-80) prices, GERD has increased by 4 per cent over the same period.
-The total estimate of human resources devoted to R & D in Australia is 44,535 man-years; this compares with 43,643 man-years for the previous survey.
+At constant (1979-80) prices, GERD increased by 4 per cent over the same period.
+The total estimate of human resources devoted to R & D during 1981-82 in Australia is 44,535 man-years; this compares with 43,643 man-years for the previous survey.

 Survey Methods and Concepts.
-The Project SCORE surveys measure R & D expenditure and human resources in the natural and social sciences in the major sectors of the Australian economy.
-For the purposes of Project SCORE, four sectors are recognised: Business Enterprises (public and private business enterprises, excluding those mainly engaged in agriculture, forestry, fishing and hunting); General Government (all State and Commonwealth Government organisations but excluding Local government organisations); Higher Education (Universities and Colleges of Advanced Education), and Private non-Profit (private or semi-public organisations which are not established with the aim of making a profit).
-The surveys are conducted by means of mailed questionaires and, in order to provide direct comparisons with other OECD countries, follow guidelines described by the OECD for national R & D surveys.
+The Survey of Research and Experimental Development measures R & D expenditure and human resources in the natural and social sciences in the major sectors of the Australian economy.
+For the purposes of the survey, four sectors are recognised: Business Enterprises (public and private business enterprises, excluding those mainly engaged in agriculture, forestry, fishing and hunting); General Government (all State and Commonwealth Government organisations but excluding local government organisations); Higher Education (universities and colleges of advanced education), and Private Non-profit (private or semi-public organisations which are not established with the aim of making a profit).
+The surveys are conducted by means of mailed questionnaires and, in order to provide direct comparisons with other OECD countries, follow guidelines described by the OECD for national R & D surveys.
 The OECD defines R & D as comprising "creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications".